What is a Virtual Office?

 - Work Space – the most foundational aspect of an office is space – a place to actually do the work, typically a desk.

 - Professional Address – Part of operating a professional business is having an address to receive mail and meet clients.
 Or maybe you just need an address to put on business cards that is not your home or a PO Box.
+See if we still have Professional Addresses available at The Day Offices.

 - Call Answering – Many virtual office setups have call answering and receptionist services that are shared among all the users.